• Main

 ## Code to obtain fitted values and standard errors (SE, then SE.OBS)

-<- predict(roller.lm, se.fit=TRUE)
+fit.with.se <- predict(roller.lm, se.fit=TRUE)

-fit.with.se $se.fit # SE
+fit.with.se$se.fit # SE

-fit.with.sesqrt(fit.with.se[["se.fit"]]^2+fit.with.se$residual.scale^2) # SE.OBS
+sqrt(fit.with.se[["se.fit"]]^2+fit.with.se$residual.scale^2) # SE.OBS

 predict(roller.lm, interval="confidence", level=0.95)